BILL ANALYSIS

 Expanding Whistleblower Protections for Contractors Act of 2025

-HR5578 (Expanding Whistleblower Protections for Contractors Act of 2025) carries an AI-assessed market impact score of 6/10 with a neutral outlook for investors.
-This legislation directly affects Lockheed Martin ($LMT), RTX Corporation ($RTX), Boeing ($BA) and General Dynamics ($GD) and 7 other tickers.
-The primary sectors impacted are Defense and Technology.
+HR5578 (Expanding Whistleblower Protections for Contractors Act of 2025) has been assessed with a bearish outlook for investors.
+This legislation directly affects Lockheed Martin ($LMT) and RTX Corporation ($RTX).
+The primary sectors impacted are Defense.
 View the full bill text on Congress.gov.

 Market Sentiment